 If you don't shoot traditionally or instinctively you need a bow sight.
-Compound hunters swear by them and recurve bowmen can also benefit.
-The best sights are hard to identify as there are simply hundreds to choose from and they come in many different variations.
-Do you want single or multiple pins and why?
+Compound hunters swear by them and recurve bowmen also benefit.
+Picking out the best bow sights isn't easy are there are hundreds to choose from and they come in many different variants.

 In this guide we're going to explain all those variants and introduce you to some of the top picks in each of the various bow sight categories.
 If you're looking for peep sights we've also got you covered, but that's here in this article.